That is right. You will have fewer page views in those one-to-two seconds, decrease customer satisfaction, and see fewer conversions.

 Image source GTmetrix

-GTmetrix will look at the response headers of page requests and identify those not served from a known CDN and trigger an audit.
+GTmetrix will look at page request response headers, identify those not served from a known CDN, and trigger an audit.

 While CDNs can significantly improve website performance across different locations, they are not essential to your website's functionality.